5 Predictions for PropTech in 2019

 For decades, CRE professionals made leasing and investment decisions with limited visibility into markets and their performance within them.
 Executives relied on anecdotal information or general market reports based on self-reported data that was months old upon release.

 As I’ve written about before, VTS is changing that.
-We recently announced plans to launch VTS MarketView™ — the industry’s first real-time benchmarking and market analytics.
+We recently announced plans to launch VTS Data — the industry’s only forward-looking market data.
 For the first time, CRE professionals will be able to compare property-level performance against the market across key metrics, all based on live, real-time transaction data.

 3. Managing tenant relationships will become a focus for all investors